top of page

 (YouTube)

 9/11, a date we'll remember for forever.
 Here was our Noon newscast as broadcast on that eventful day, showing how the Champaign-Urbana was prepared for the unexpected.
-Doug Quick was the anchor and introduced WICD anchors/reporters at various key locations throughout the area.
+Doug Quick was the anchor and introduced WICD anchors/reporters at various critical locations throughout the area.

 (YouTube)